-- 1 Procedures must be developed for backing up and testing data (any relevant, new and changed data), software and systems (including device configurations); - The occurrence of execution, storage time and type of backup (incremental, complete) should depend on the nature of the system, the amount and significance of the processed information and/or the number of irreversible changes; - a) Offline backup is a method of backing up your data to a local device, such as an external hard drive, USB flash drive, or optical disc.
-Offline backup is fast and secure, but it may require manual intervention and may be susceptible to physical damage, theft, or loss. - b) Offsite backup is a method of backing up your data to a different physical location than your primary data source, such as another office, a data centre, or another designated institution's premises.
-Offsite backup is useful for protecting your data from disasters, such as fire, flood, or theft, but transporting and storing your data may be costly and time-consuming. - c) Online backup is a method of backing up your data to a remote server.
-Online backup is convenient and accessible, but it may require a fast and reliable internet connection and may be vulnerable to hacking or data breaches. - There are following types of backups in terms of the process of copying the data.
+- 1 Procedures must be developed for backing up and testing data (any relevant, new and changed data), software and systems (including device configurations); - The occurrence of execution, storage time, type of backup (incremental, complete), and mode of backup (online, offline, offsite) should depend on the nature of the system, the amount and significance of the processed information and/or the number of irreversible changes; - a) Offline backup is a method of backing up your data to a local device, such as an external hard drive, USB flash drive, or optical disc.
+Offline backup is fast and secure, but it may require manual intervention and may be susceptible to physical damage, theft, or loss. - b) Offsite backup is a method of backing up your data to a different physical location than your primary data source, such as another office or a data center or another designated institution's premises.
+Offsite backup is useful for protecting your data from disasters, such as fire, flood, or theft, but it may be costly and time-consuming to transport and store your data. - c) Online backup is a method of backing up your data to a remote server.
+Online backup is convenient and accessible, but it may require a fast and reliable internet connection and may be vulnerable to hacking or data breaches. - 3.
+There are following types of backups in terms of the process of copying the data.
 It should be noted that each institution should make a decision on what type of backup should be used based on the risk analysis: - a) Full Backup: This is the simplest backup form that copies all system data.
 It provides the highest level of protection but also requires the most storage space and backup time. - b) Incremental Backup: This type of backup only copies the data that has changed since the last backup.
-It is more efficient in terms of storage space and backup time than a full backup, but restoring data from incremental backups can be more time-consuming. - c) Differential Backup: This type of backup copies all data that has changed since the last full backup.
+It is more efficient regarding storage space and backup time than a full backup, but restoring data from incremental backups can be more timeconsuming. - c) Differential Backup: This type of backup copies all data that has changed since the last full backup.
 This means it stores more data than an incremental backup but less than a full backup.
 The restoration process is usually faster than with incremental backups. - d) Mirror Backup: This is a real-time backup that instantly copies any changes made to the data.
-It's similar to a full backup but doesn't store old versions of files. - e) Snapshot Backup: This is a type of backup that creates a snapshot or a point-intime copy of the system data.
+It's similar to a full backup but doesn't store old versions of files. - e) Snapshot Backup: This type of backup creates a snapshot or a point-in-time copy of the system data.
 It's useful for backing up databases or systems that are constantly changing.